Webcomics Nation

 Webcomics Nation was a webcomic hosting and automation service launched on July 29, 2005 by Joey Manley.
 Unlike Manley's previous webcomic sites, Webcomics Nation was based on user-generated content and relied on online advertisement revenue, which increased in viability in the second half of the 2000s.
 Webcomics Nation quickly became Manley's most financially successful website, and encouraged him to turn his Modern Tales sites partially free as well.
-Manley began merging Webcomics Nation into Josh Roberts' ComicSpace in 2007, but this process took longer than hoped and Webcomics Nation eventually closed down in 2013.
+Webcomics Nation began merging into Josh Roberts' ComicSpace in 2007, but this process took longer than hoped and Webcomics Nation eventually closed down in 2013.

 Concept

-Though Joey Manley was well known for creating a family of webcomic subscription services (consisting of Modern Tales, Serializer, Girlamatic, and Graphic Smash), he stated that he mainly focused exclusively on the subscription business model because online advertisement rates were low and bandwidth was expensive in the early 2000s.
+Though Joey Manley was well known for creating a family of webcomic subscription services (consisting of Modern Tales, Serializer, Girlamatic, and Graphic Smash), he stated that the main reason he focused exclusively on the subscription business model was because online advertisement rates were low and bandwidth was expensive in the early 2000s.
 When online advertisement became more lucrative in the mid-2000s, and the subscriber numbers of his existing platforms remained stagnant, Manley decided to transition into a business model more similar to that of Keenspot.
 Webcomics Nation was designed to host and distribute webcomics in a similar fashion to how services like Blogger and Flickr host blogs and photos respectively.
 Webcomics Nation offered unlimited Web space and support to any cartoonist for $7 USD per month, but the website was mainly known as a free hosting service, supported entirely through advertisement money.
 As the revenue of free webcomics supported through advertising eclipsed the increasingly unpopular subscription model, Manley eventually turned Modern Tales into a free website as well.

 Webcomics Nation also aided cartoonists with little to no experience with web technologies to set up a webcomic.
 Talking with Publishers Weekly, Manley stated that "A lot of people don't have that kind of dedication to technology.
 The younger cartoonists do, but some older cartoonists don't."